iarna/iarna-toml/README.md

   objects, which don't actually support these concepts.
-The objects returned have been modified so that you can determine what kind of thing they are (with `isFloating`, `isDate`, `isTime` properties) and that their ISO representation (via `toISOString`) is representative of their TOML value.
+The objects returned have been modified so that you can determine what kind of thing they are (with `isFloating`, `isDate`, `isTime` properties) and that their ISO representation (via `toISOString`) are representative of their TOML value.
 They will correctly round trip if you pass them to `TOML.stringify`.
 * Binary, hexadecimal and octal values are converted to ordinary integers and